mfgustavo/glompo/README.rst

 [`Back to Top`_]

+.. issue-start

 Raise any issues encountered on the appropriate `GitHub <https://github.com/mfgustavo/glompo/issues/new>`_ page.
-Please include a MWE of the problem and a detailed description of the workflow which led to the error.
+Please include a MWE of the problem, a list of packages installed in your python environment, and a detailed description of the workflow which led to the error.

+.. issue-end

 #############
 Contributions
 #############

 [`Back to Top`_]

+.. contri-start

 Contributions are welcome and can be submitted as pull requests `here <https://github.com/mfgustavo/glompo/pulls>`_.
 Before contributing new material, please raise a new `issue <https://github.com/mfgustavo/glompo/issues/new>`_ and tag